kp101/Wellness-Monitor/RaspberryPi/bme68x/README.md

 2. Connect Pin 17 to power pin on bme688,
 3. connect pin SDA (i2c 1) on Pico to SDA pin on bme688,
 4. connect pin SCL (i2c 1) on Pico to SCL pin on bme688,

+The power draw on sensor is ~3.1 mA.

 > [!TIP]
 > For bme68x,depending on what else is attached to I2C, there is a secondary address for bme688...0x76,